jumxglhf/ParetoGNN/README.md

 python link_gen.py
 ```

-Then to conduct multi-task self-supervised learning, we have prepared bash scripts in the ```bash``` directory.
+Then to conduct multi-task self-supervised learning, we have prepared bash scripts in the ```scripts``` directory.
 Training a ParetoGNN can be done by:

 ```
-cd bash
+cd scripts

 \\ to generate node embeddings for node-level tasks like node classification, node clustering, and partition prediction bash ssnc_{dataset}.sh <GPU_ID>